///

 “Water doesn’t know or care about jurisdictional boundaries, property boundaries, county lines or anything else,” Crownover said.
 “It is fluid.
 Some places have more; some places have less.
 Some have more rain, and some are more drought-prone.
 Unless we change the way we view and manage water, we are not solving problems.”

-TWC, a subsidiary of SJW Group in San Antonio, provides service to approximately 78,000 people through 26,000 water and wastewater service connections in Comal, Blanco, Kendall, Bandera, Medina, Hays, and Travis counties.
+TWC, a subsidiary of SJW Group in San Jose, California, provides service to approximately 78,000 people through 26,000 water and wastewater service connections in Comal, Blanco, Kendall, Bandera, Medina, Hays, and Travis counties.

 Please review our commenting rules before submitting a post.